ooovenenoso/ooovenenoso-rce.js/README.md

 `rce.js` is a TypeScript library that exposes a simple interface for controlling and monitoring **Rust Console Edition** servers hosted on **GPORTAL**.
 It wraps the official HTTP and WebSocket APIs so external tools can automate server administration and react to in‑game events.

+This repository is a personal fork of [b1nzeex/rce.js](https://github.com/b1nzeex/rce.js) for experiments and improvements according to my own criteria.
+All credit goes to the original project.

 ## Features

 - Login and token management via the GPORTAL authentication API.